jedi-academy/learn-2420/data/tutorials/setup01.md

 There are several downloads needed:

-- [CentOS LiveGNOME](http://buildlogs.centos.org/rolling/7/isos/x86_64/CentOS-7-x86_64-LiveGNOME.iso) <1.2GB> for your "client"
+- [CentOS LiveGNOME](http://mirror.its.sfu.ca/mirror/CentOS/7.5.1804/isos/x86_64/CentOS-7-x86_64-LiveGNOME-1804.iso) <1.3GB> for your "client"
-- [CentOS Minimal](http://buildlogs.centos.org/rolling/7/isos/x86_64/CentOS-7-x86_64-Minimal.iso) <633MB> for your "server"
 - [VirtualBox](https://www.virtualbox.org/wiki/Downloads) <80MB> to host these

 You may wish to start the downloads at your convenience.
-The "server" does not have to be setup today, but the other two do.In fact, hold off on the server - we will try to handle that aspect of our material totally on the Raspberry Pi!

 Note: you just need to download these - they do not have to be burned onto any optical or removable media.

 ##Academy registration

-Remember the privacy warnings from the introduction lesson!
+Remember the privacy warnings from the introduction presentation!
 If you are willing to proceed...

 Follow the RH Academy student registration link from D2L, and signup for a Red Hat